harnettd/four-card-feature-section/README.md

 ### Continued development

-While I have used Flexbox on most of the Frontend Mentor projects that I have completed so far, I have yet to use CSS Grid.
+- While I have used Flexbox on most of the Frontend Mentor projects that I have completed so far, I have yet to use CSS Grid.
 Looking at some of the remaining Newbie projects, it looks like I'll need to learn CSS Grid sooner rather than ater.

+- I still have troube reproducing a box-shadow from a design.
+Mine always come out too dark.

 ## Author